-If the cheaters continue to work together and even if there is 100% proof that the affair is over, it is still a dangerous environment and creates temptation for the CS, while the BS is left trying to cope with more stress, anxiety and distrust.
+If the affair partners continue to work together – and even if there is 100% proof that the affair is over – it is still a dangerous environment that creates temptation for the unfaithful spouse (CS), while the betrayed spouse (BS) is left trying to cope with more stress, anxiety and distrust.

-Here are some excerpts from various emails we’ve received just recently that demonstrate the dilemmas:
+Here are some excerpts from various emails we’ve received that demonstrate the dilemmas:

 What stands out to you about these excerpts?

 The points that kind of stick out the most to me are the seemingly absolute statements:

 - “He still works at the same job because there is no chance of finding a position elsewhere.”

 - “They work on many projects together and there is no possibility of their ending their business relationship”

 - “To me it seems her career is more important than our marriage.”